 We are a leading owner and operator of high-volume venues in North America that combine dining and entertainment for both adults and families.
 The core of our concept is to offer our customers the opportunity to "Eat Drink Play and Watch" all in one location.
 Eat and Drink are offered through a full menu of "Fun American New Gourmet" entrées and appetizers and a full selection of non-alcoholic and alcoholic beverages.
 Our Play and Watch offerings provide an extensive assortment of entertainment attractions centered around playing games and watching live sports and other televised events.
-Our customers are a balanced mix of men and women, primarily between the ages of 21 and 39, and we believe we also serve as an attractive venue for families with children and teenagers.
+Our customer mix skews moderately to males, primarily between the ages of 21 and 39, and we believe we also serve as an attractive venue for families with children and teenagers.
 We believe we appeal to a diverse customer base by providing a highly customizable experience in a dynamic and fun setting.

-As of May 15, 2015, we owned and operated 74 stores in 30 states and Canada.
-For the year ended February 1, 2015, we generated total revenues of \$746.8 million, Adjusted EBITDA of \$165.1 million (representing an Adjusted EBITDA margin of 22.1%) and net income of \$7.6 million.
+As of September 15, 2015, we owned and operated 77 stores in 30 states and Canada.
+For the fiscal year ended February 1, 2015, we generated total revenues of \$746.8 million, Adjusted EBITDA of \$165.1 million (representing an Adjusted EBITDA margin of 22.1%) and net income of \$7.6 million.
+For the twenty-six weeks ended August 2, 2015 and August 3, 2014, we generated total revenues of \$440.0 million and \$376.2 million, respectively, Adjusted EBITDA of \$114.6 million and \$89.1 million, respectively, and net income of \$32.1 million and net loss of \$2.4 million, respectively.
 For fiscal 2013 and fiscal 2012, we generated total revenues of \$635.6 million and \$608.1 million, respectively, Adjusted EBITDA of \$134.8 million and \$120.5 million, respectively, and net income of \$2.2 million and \$8.8 million, respectively.
 From fiscal 2012 to fiscal 2014, total revenues and Adjusted EBITDA grew at a compound annual growth rate ("CAGR") of 10.8% and 17.1%, respectively.
-We generated comparable store sales increases of 7.3%, 1.0% and 3.0% in fiscal 2014, 2013 and 2012, respectively.
+We generated comparable store sales increases of 10.4%, 7.3%, 1.0% and 3.0% in the twenty-six weeks ended August 2, 2015 and in fiscal 2014, 2013 and 2012, respectively.